Updated January, 2022.

 The online landscape has already started to change.
 And that affects relationships that brands have with customers.

-The upheaval started with Facebook’s many privacy blunders and policy changes and lead to the sweeping new structure of the GDPR (if you don’t know what that is, start learning here).
+The upheaval started with Facebook’s many privacy blunders and policy changes and lead to the sweeping new structure of privacy legislation like the GDPR (read more here).
 Both of these notable changes have made businesses more accountable for the way they treat people online.

 In the end, marketing work is about building relationships.
 Marketing automation can be used to help build those relationships… but we need practices that are not invasive and impersonal.
 Privacy improvements are a good thing if they help us build more trusting relationships.